ange007/ha-sun-allocator/README.md

 ### Device Types

-SolarVampire supports three types of devices:
+SunAllocator supports three types of devices:

 1. **No Device (Placeholder)**: A placeholder entry with no actual control entities.
 Useful for planning or testing.